How to check your car oil

 To accurately test your engine oil level, remove the dipstick again.
 There will be two indented marks in the metal stick showing a minimum and maximum level.

-If your oil level is below the bottom line, or if there isn’t any on oil on the dipstick at all, you should immediately top up your oil.
+If your oil level is below the bottom line, or if there isn’t any oil on the dipstick at all, you should immediately top up your oil.

 3. Use the correct type of oil